rurounijones/rurounijones.github.com/source/_posts/2014-08-11-bayesian-filter-performance-in-ruby.markdown

 All code samples from here-on-out will come from either Ankusa or DBMB.

-WARNING: This code is messy and not TDD'd and likely to make your "Beautiful Code" gland rupture.
+WARNING: DBMB code is messy and not TDD'd and likely to make your "Beautiful Code" gland rupture.